-- Planning for the river and its environs as a recreation and tourism resource. - parklands are maintained, enhanced and new links created where appropriate - Avoiding overshadowing of the river, its banks and adjacent public open space to ensure that the amenity of the public realm is maintained year round.
+- Planning for the river and its environs as a recreation and tourism resource. - Ensuring linkages and public access to the river and its parklands are maintained, enhanced and new links created where appropriate. - Avoiding overshadowing of the river, its banks and adjacent public open space to ensure that the amenity of the public realm is maintained year round.